avisuano/CS460/HW1/README.md

 }
 ```

 After finishing up the pages I started work on this blog for homework one, and updated the links for the gateway blog of my work.
 I pushed everything to both repos and then began the testing of all the pages.
 I had to go back a few times to correct spellings and broken links.
 Fortunately, I was actually able to remember how most of this was supposed to go.
+I then made sure my GitHub pages were set up, and again checked that all the links were updated and working.